Beginnings in Europe

 One of the most memorable highlights of the weekend was when my entire French language class showed up, including the instructor.
 You can imagine how fun it was with fellow students from Germany, Thailand, Cosovo, Algeria, Morocco, and Turkey all talking art with limited French skills with their own special accents.
 It was really a sweet memory.

 The following week I participated in my first exhibition in Basel with the Arts Organization, Front of Bicycle.
-It was my first exhibition in Basel and my first time exhibiting in Basel.
 The turnout was fabulous and there was great artist camaraderie!
 The show was held in a beautiful new dance center, the Braswell Art Center.
 I felt proud and honored to be a part of the exhibition!